AGNC Investment (NASDAQ:AGNC) Trading 0.9% Higher

-AGNC Investment (NASDAQ:AGNC – Get Free Report) last announced its quarterly earnings results on Tuesday, April 23rd.
-The real estate investment trust reported $0.58 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.56 by $0.02.
-The firm had revenue of $642.00 million during the quarter, compared to analyst estimates of $568.38 million.
+AGNC Investment (NASDAQ:AGNC – Get Free Report) last announced its quarterly earnings data on Tuesday, April 23rd.
+The real estate investment trust reported $0.58 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.56 by $0.02.
 AGNC Investment had a return on equity of 27.92% and a net margin of 32.12%.
-During the same quarter in the previous year, the business earned $0.70 earnings per share.
-On average, research analysts predict that AGNC Investment Corp. will post 2.1 earnings per share for the current year.
+The company had revenue of $642.00 million for the quarter, compared to analysts’ expectations of $568.38 million.
+During the same quarter in the prior year, the business posted $0.70 EPS.
+Analysts forecast that AGNC Investment Corp. will post 2.1 earnings per share for the current fiscal year.

 AGNC Investment Announces Dividend

-The company also recently declared a apr 24 dividend, which will be paid on Thursday, May 9th.
-Stockholders of record on Tuesday, April 30th will be paid a dividend of $0.12 per share.
+The firm also recently declared a apr 24 dividend, which will be paid on Thursday, May 9th.
+Investors of record on Tuesday, April 30th will be paid a $0.12 dividend.
+This represents a yield of 15.4%.
 The ex-dividend date of this dividend is Monday, April 29th.
-This represents a dividend yield of 15.4%.
-AGNC Investment’s dividend payout ratio is currently 158.24%.
+AGNC Investment’s dividend payout ratio (DPR) is presently 158.24%.

 Insider Activity at AGNC Investment

-Hedge funds have recently bought and sold shares of the stock.
-Retirement Group LLC increased its holdings in shares of AGNC Investment by 57.6% in the 1st quarter.
-Retirement Group LLC now owns 7,604 shares of the real estate investment trust’s stock valued at $75,000 after acquiring an additional 2,778 shares during the period.
-Private Advisor Group LLC boosted its position in AGNC Investment by 1.1% during the first quarter.
-Private Advisor Group LLC now owns 158,671 shares of the real estate investment trust’s stock valued at $1,571,000 after purchasing an additional 1,773 shares in the last quarter.
-J.W.
-Cole Advisors Inc. grew its stake in AGNC Investment by 62.4% in the first quarter.
-J.W.
-Cole Advisors Inc. now owns 24,590 shares of the real estate investment trust’s stock valued at $243,000 after purchasing an additional 9,449 shares during the last quarter.
-Norden Group LLC raised its holdings in AGNC Investment by 20.7% in the first quarter.
-Norden Group LLC now owns 20,618 shares of the real estate investment trust’s stock worth $204,000 after purchasing an additional 3,529 shares in the last quarter.
-Finally, Van ECK Associates Corp lifted its position in shares of AGNC Investment by 21.3% during the first quarter.
-Van ECK Associates Corp now owns 3,115,605 shares of the real estate investment trust’s stock valued at $30,844,000 after buying an additional 547,848 shares during the last quarter.
-Hedge funds and other institutional investors own 38.28% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Vanguard Group Inc. grew its holdings in AGNC Investment by 10.5% in the 4th quarter.
+Vanguard Group Inc. now owns 63,366,808 shares of the real estate investment trust’s stock valued at $621,628,000 after buying an additional 6,019,268 shares in the last quarter.
+Allspring Global Investments Holdings LLC grew its holdings in shares of AGNC Investment by 4.3% during the 1st quarter.
+Allspring Global Investments Holdings LLC now owns 8,015,707 shares of the real estate investment trust’s stock worth $79,355,000 after purchasing an additional 332,709 shares in the last quarter.
+Clearbridge Investments LLC grew its holdings in shares of AGNC Investment by 1.1% during the 4th quarter.
+Clearbridge Investments LLC now owns 7,380,614 shares of the real estate investment trust’s stock worth $72,404,000 after purchasing an additional 79,316 shares in the last quarter.
+Norges Bank acquired a new stake in shares of AGNC Investment during the 4th quarter worth $69,215,000.
+Finally, Equity Investment Corp grew its holdings in shares of AGNC Investment by 3.8% during the 3rd quarter.
+Equity Investment Corp now owns 6,343,975 shares of the real estate investment trust’s stock worth $59,887,000 after purchasing an additional 230,265 shares in the last quarter.
+38.28% of the stock is owned by institutional investors and hedge funds.

 About AGNC Investment